isomerpages/ogp-dunman/_academic/Mother Tongue Languages Programme.md

 <p>Outstanding Singapore Citizens selected for the CLEP-Sec will receive
 an annual scholarship allowance of $1,000.
 School fees will also be covered, subject to an annual cap of $2,400.
 Subsidy for overseas immersion trip will also be given.
-The duration of the programme is two years, from Year 3 to Year4.
+The duration of the programme is two years, from Secondary 3 to 4.
 Recipients are not required to enter into a bond with the Singapore government.</p>
 <p></p>
 <p>For more information on the Chinese Language Elective Programme at Sec